ece4078dev/ECE4078_Lab_2025/Week11/README.md

  - Removed references to collision penalties in object estimation marking formula
  - Added line referring to how best score is calculated across levels
  - Correct SLAM marking formula to scale mark based on number of markers
+ - Allow autonomous maps generated in level 3 to be used for level 1/2 navigation and scoring (maps can be downgraded to a lower level for the purpose of usage and scoring)
+ - Allowing level 3 (auto) maps to be used for level 1/2 navigation and scoring
+ - Added clarification that marks will be awarded (assuming non-zero score) if the program stops running, even if a **qualified run** is not achieved
+ - Explicitly allowing a stop button to terminate a run
 ---

 ## Final Demo marking scheme